NEXT STEPS AFTER GRADUATION: INTERNATIONAL GRADUATE STUDENTS

 Click here for instructions on how to access your credential completion letter

-With the exception of an approved leave or part-time studies in the final term, continuous full-time enrollment is a requirement you must meet to be eligible to apply for the post-graduation work permit.
-If you were not able to maintain continuous full-time enrollment in each Spring, Summer, and Fall term throughout your studies at SFU, it is strongly recommended that you include a letter of explanation with your application.
+With the exception of part-time studies in your final term or an approved leave, continuous full-time enrollment is a requirement to be eligible for the post-graduation work permit.
+If you were not able to maintain continuous full-time enrollment in each Spring or Fall term throughout your studies at SFU, it is strongly recommended that you include a letter of explanation with your application detailing your unique circumstance(s).
 Depending on the circumstances, supporting documents may also be submitted as evidence of reason/s for any gaps in your full-time enrollment.

-Valid biometrics are required for in-Canada applications including post-graduation work permit applications.
-If you have not already provided your biometrics in the past and are not exempt from the requirement, you will need to give your biometrics for your post-graduation work permit application.
+Under normal circumstances, valid biometrics (fingerprints and photo) are required for IRCC to complete processing of your application.
+If you have not already provided your biometrics in the past 10 years and are not exempt from the requirement, you will need to give your biometrics for your post-graduation work permit application.
+Click here to find out how to give your biometrics.

 If you gave biometrics in the past as part of an application to come to Canada (e.g. applying for a temporary resident visa or a study permit outside of Canada), they may still be valid.
 To check whether your biometrics are still valid and when they will expire, visit the Check Status Tool on the IRCC website.